-- describes and explains the Company's executive compensation strategy and philosophy and how compensation decisions were made by the Company during Fiscal 2017; - provides details on decisions made with respect to the compensation paid, and to be paid, to the Company's Executive Chair and Chief Executive Officer (Mr. Chen), its Chief Financial Officer (Mr. Capelli) and its former Chief Financial Officer (Mr. Yersh), and Messrs.
-Steve Zipperstein, Carl Wiese and Sai Yuen (Billy) Ho, the three next most highly compensated executive officers of the Company (collectively, the "NEOs") and the Company's other executive officers (together with the NEOs, the "Executive Officers"); and - explains the elements that are part of each NEO's compensation.
+- describes and explains the Company's executive compensation strategy and philosophy and how compensation decisions were made by the Company during Fiscal 2018; - provides details on decisions made with respect to the compensation paid, and to be paid, to the Company's Executive Chair and Chief Executive Officer (Mr. Chen), its Chief Financial Officer (Mr. Capelli), and Messrs.
+Steve Zipperstein, Carl Wiese and Sandeep Chennakeshu, the three next most highly compensated executive officers of the Company (collectively, the "NEOs") and the Company's other executive officers (together with the NEOs, the "Executive Officers"); and - explains the elements that are part of each NEO's compensation.